nikitavoloboev/data/docs/travel/visited/china.md

 China alongside [Russia](russia.md) and [many more countries](https://worldpopulationreview.com/country-rankings/dictatorship-countries) needs to [move to a proper democracy](https://www.reddit.com/r/China/comments/u7weif/xi_jinping_must_step_down_dissatisfaction_with_xi/).
 Having said that, China [seems to be doing well financially](https://www.reddit.com/r/AskEconomics/comments/ug1czj/what_has_made_china_so_rich_in_the_last_40_years/) despite all its attacks on freedoms.

 Cities like Shanghai and Guangzhou fascinate me, would love to live there one day or at least visit.
+[Don Weinland](https://twitter.com/donweinland) shares interesting news on China.

 ## Notes